 What do we think?

-When AMD releases their next AIB (the expected Radeon 7000), we will run all the tests again.
+When AMD releases its next AIB (the expected Radeon 7000), we will run all the tests again.
 By then, Nvidia will have reacted and have a new driver and probably reduce the gain the 6900 XT has.
 In the meantime, AMD gets to play king of the hill and demonstrate how much headroom there is in a driver that allows calls and draws to be minimized.
 We are also anxiously awaiting SPEC’s release of a Vulkan version.